 Nora will be the featured playwright during the 2018 Lean Lab.

 Associate Artistic Director & Director of Education

 Ian McCabe is an actor, writer and director.
-Ian has studied comedy, writing, and clown in Chicago, IL where he used to live and work.
+Ian has studied comedy, writing, and clown in Chicago and Philadelphia.
 Ian has appeared in Chicago's The Waltzing Mechanics, Process Theatre Group, Caffeine Theatre, NewBeast Theatre Works and First Folio Theatre.
-Other regional credits include Cardinal Stage, Two Pigs Productions, The Shuler Theater, South Carolina Repertory Company, Actors Theatre of Indiana and Bloomington Playwrights Project.
+Other regional credits include Cardinal Stage, Two Pigs Productions, Southeastern Summer Theatre Institute, The Shuler Theater, South Carolina Repertory Company, Actors Theatre of Indiana and Bloomington Playwrights Project.

 He is also an experienced teaching-artist and community engagement professional, and is currently the Director of Performing Arts at Hilton Head Preparatory School.
 Ian is proud to be a founding ensemble member with Lean Ensemble, where he began and oversees the education program.
 Ian has directed LET's production of The Underpants and appeared in Tribes.

 Upcoming at LET: Constellations,Tea at 5, The Importance of Being Earnest.

 Matt Mundy is a founding ensemble member of LET and has been seen in The Glass Menagerie,The Underpants and Buyer and Cellar.